spiffe/spiffe-helper/examples/mysql/README.md

     -dns mysql-user
 ```

-+ For the MySQL server, we use the root user name as selector:
++ For the MySQL server, we use the root username as selector:
 ```bash
 ./spire-server entry create \
     -spiffeID spiffe://example.org/mysql-server \